Vasculitis means inflamed blood vessels. This happens when the body's own immune system attacks the blood vessels.

 E. Gregory Thompson, MD - Internal Medicine

-& Nancy Ann Shadick, MD, MPH - Internal Medicine, Rheumatology & William H. Blahd, Jr., MD, FACEP - Emergency Medicine
+& Adam Husney, MD - Family Medicine & Kathleen Romito, MD - Family Medicine & Nancy Ann Shadick, MD, MPH - Rheumatology & William H. Blahd, Jr., MD, FACEP - Emergency Medicine

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.